swimmingly/yodrew.github.io/index.md

 Hygiene began teaching industrial society to appreciate nature's way in 1832.
 Worldwide massive improvements in public health resulted.
 Little acknowledged, hygiene remains history’s most successful and influential approach to health.

 A hygienic darkroom retreat provides normal conditions, temporarily extended, of profound rest.
 The psyche proceeds to heal itself.
-The conscious self merely supports this _autonomic_ self-healing by maintaining conditions, with reliably miraculous results.
+The conscious self merely maintains the conditions of this _autonomic_ self-healing.
+It is a reliable miracle.

 <span style="font-size:.5em">_continue reading online_</span> [&gt;](/dedication)
 {:.arrow}